BPSB/combine-p-values-discrete/docs/index.rst

 Also see `comparison`, for a hands-on example, where only combining *p* values with accounting for the discreteness of tests yield the correct result.

+As a side product, this module also provides Monte Carlo-based **weighted** variants of Fisher’s, Pearson’s, Mudholkar’s and George’s and Edgington’s method, which `combine_pvalues` does not provide.

 Discrete and continuous tests
 `````````````````````````````